 Throat Chakra (Vishuddhi)

-The vishuddhi chakra is associated with the element of ether.
+The fifth of the 7 chakras, vishuddhi chakra is associated with the element of ether.
 It is the energetic home of speech and hearing, and the endocrine glands that control metabolism.
 On a spiritual level, this chakra is all about expanding our conversation to the Divine.
 To heal and purify the throat, we can work with chant, Jalandhara Bandha, as well as asanas such as Plow, Camel, Shoulderstand, and Fish Pose.

 Third-Eye Chakra (Ajna)